 Check out some of the texts that we use to promote engagement

 and excitement with reading:

 Reading books can be changed on any day of the week as we place an emphasis on the children letting us know when they have finished their current school reading book.
 Please remember to write in your child’s book when they have finished so we know when to change their book.
 Additionally, if children have a book of interest they are reading at home, we absolutely encourage them to use this as their reading book to help foster a love for reading.The aim is for all children to read at least three times a week with an adult, and to record this in their respective reading record.
 Children who bring their reading record into school on a Friday and have read at least 3 times a week will get the chance of winning a small prize.

 In our school, we follow the White Rose Maths scheme of work with a focus on deepening our knowledge and understanding through the completion of daily reasoning and problem-solving activities.
-This half term we will be focusing on solidifying our Place Value knowledge before moving onto multiplication and division and being able to use our times table knowledge to solve associated division calculations.
+In Autumn Term we will be focusing on solidifying our Place Value knowledge before moving onto multiplication and division and being able to use our times table knowledge to solve associated division calculations.